 Cabo San Lucas is served by Los Cabos International Airport (SJD), located in San José del Cabo approximately 45–50 km (28–30 miles) northeast of the Cabo San Lucas marina.
 The drive takes 40–55 minutes depending on traffic.
 SJD is a well-connected international airport with direct flights from most major US cities including Los Angeles, Dallas, Houston, Phoenix, Denver, and Chicago, as well as direct service from Canada and several European hubs.

-• Airport to Cabo San Lucas: The most straightforward option is a pre-booked shared shuttle ($20–30 USD per person) or a private transfer ($60–100 USD for up to 4 passengers).
+- Airport to Cabo San Lucas: The most straightforward option is a pre-booked shared shuttle ($20–30 USD per person) or a private transfer ($60–100 USD for up to 4 passengers).
 Taxis are available at the arrivals area and run $70–90 USD.
 Rental cars are available at the airport but are generally unnecessary if you're staying in the marina corridor, since most tours include hotel pickup.
+For a full comparison of shuttles, private vehicles, prices, and transfer times, see our Los Cabos airport transfer guide.

-• Airport to San José del Cabo: If you're staying in San José del Cabo or the Los Cabos corridor (the hotel strip between the two cities), the airport is only 15–20 minutes away.
+- Airport to San José del Cabo: If you're staying in San José del Cabo or the Los Cabos corridor (the hotel strip between the two cities), the airport is only 15–20 minutes away.
 Most activities in this guide still depart from Marina Cabo San Lucas, so factor in travel time between your hotel and the marina.
+First trip to the area?
+Our Cabo San Lucas safety guide covers the beaches, nightlife, and airport solicitation worth knowing before you go.

 From Our Experience